brabbit61/covid_viz/README.md

 ## Usage

 This Dash based python dashboard is designed to provide travelers with COVID-19 information for them to assess their risk of contacting the disease while traveling to different countries.
 The dashboard has been designed to give the user flexibility to view the rise in daily cases and the stringency of the COVID-19 policies applied by different countries using various filtering options.
-If users are interested to know if countries with similar characteristics have similar COVID-19 statistics, they can used the slider to filter countries based on their GDP and population density.
+If users are interested to know if countries with similar characteristics have similar COVID-19 statistics, they can used the slider to filter countries based on their GDP and population.
 There is also a date slider in the bottom of the dashboard to allow users to select a date interval if they are interested in knowing the progress of the pandemic in its earlier stages.

 The 2 types of visualizations included are:
 - A line plot showing the change in the stringency index of a country over time, which reflects the strictness of government response due to the pandemic.